Differences between racial discrimination claims under Title VII and Section 1981: Dallas racial discrimination lawyer explains

 Title VII requires employees to file an administrative complaint with the EEOC (or another process for federal employees) before a lawsuit may be filed on a Title VII claim.
 This administrative complaint is known as a charge of discrimination.
 It triggers an administrative process of investigation, mediation and reconciliation with the EEOC.
 Only after the EEOC issues a Right to Sue letter or accepts a case for its own lawsuit may an employee file a lawsuit.
 If, however, the employee or applicant fails to file a charge of discrimination within the statute of limitations then the Title VII claim is permanently lost.

-Section 1981 does not require an EEOC charge of discrimination, nor is the EEOC empowered to investigate solely on a section 1981 claim.
+Section 1981 does not require an EEOC charge of discrimination, nor does the EEOC have jurisdiction to investigate solely on a section 1981 claim.
 An employee or applicant may go directly to court with a section 1981 claim.
 (Even if the employee also filed a charge of discrimination under Title VII with the EEOC).

 Section 1981 has a longer statute of limitations than Title VII

 Title VII claims have a short statute of limitations–just 300 days.
 An employee or applicant must file a charge of discrimination with the EEOC within that period or lose the Title VII claim.
 After filing a charge the charging party may remain in the EEOC process for an extended period of time until the EEOC issues a Right to Sue letter.
-When the charging party receives the letter, he or she has a mere ninety days to file suit or the right to file suit is permanently lost.
+When the charging party receives the letter, he or she has a mere ninety days to file suit.
 (Deadlines are shorter for federal employees.)

 Section 1981 does not follow the EEOC charge process so its limitations periods do not apply.
 Section 1981 has its own limitations period.
 The length of this period was a source of disagreement among federal circuits; but a 2004 Supreme Court case locked it in at four years.
 This is the longest limitations period for any federal anti-discrimination law currently in effect.
 (It is also longer than the two year statute of limitations for employment discrimination under Texas law.)